Systemic Juvenile Idiopathic Arthritis

 A high, recurring fever, often with a rash, is one of the first signs of SJIA.
 The fever usually follows a pattern in which a child’s temperature reaches 103 degrees or higher, generally in the evening, and then drops within a few hours.
 Although a daily, spiking fever, typically in the evening, is one of the criteria for diagnosing SJIA, studies have shown that the pattern can vary.
 Sometimes the fever occurs in the morning or twice a day; occasionally, it may continue throughout the day.
 Over time, though, almost all children with untreated SJIA develop the typical pattern of daily fever that returns to normal.

-A flat, pale, pink rash often appears on the child’s trunk, arms or legs, although it can move from one part of the body to other parts.
+A flat, pale or pink rash, depending on the child's skin color, often appears on the child’s trunk, arms or legs, although it can move from one part of the body to other parts.
 The rash may be itchy, but usually isn’t.
 It tends to last a few minutes to a few hours and is associated with fever spikes.

 Arthritis is the second most common early sign of SJIA.
 The symptoms of joint swelling, pain, stiffness and warmth that occur are worse in the morning and after a nap or prolonged stillness.
 However, unlike other forms of childhood arthritis, joint problems may develop weeks or even months after systemic symptoms.
 Children, especially very young ones, often don’t complain of joint pain with SJIA, but parents usually notice the onset of arthritis when a child starts to limp, seems stiff in the morning or suddenly becomes less active.
 Sometimes a single joint is affected, but more often several joints are involved, commonly the knees, wrists and ankles.
 Children with SJIA can also develop arthritis in the spine (in the neck area), jaw and hip joint.